-Silent auction rules
+Silent auction best practices

-It’s important that guests have a specific, predetermined length of time within which they may place bids.
-This creates a sense of urgency and makes sure guests place bids on items they are interested in.
-If there are multiple events happening at the silent auction, like a sit-down dinner, it’s important to close bidding before the dinner so that guests’ attention is not pulled in too many different directions.
+- Establish a closing time.
+Guests should have a specific, predetermined length of time within which they may place bids.
+This creates a sense of urgency and makes sure guests place bids on items they are interested in as soon as possible.
+If multiple events are happening at the silent auction, like a sit-down dinner, consider closing bidding before the dinner so that guests’ attention is not pulled in too many different directions.

+- Have an appropriate number of items available.
 Scott Robertson, an expert in virtual auctions, suggests having no more than one item for every two people at your event.
-Having too many items is overwhelming for guests, and won’t necessarily increase the amount of items purchased.
+Having too many items is overwhelming for guests, and won’t necessarily increase the number of items purchased.

+- Control traffic flow.
 Arrange tables in a way that makes all items easily visible and avoids traffic jams.
 Traffic should move as quickly and efficiently as possible.

+- Organize items strategically.
 Items should be organized from least expensive to most expensive.
 If you place the more expensive items at the start, bidders may only choose to bid on one item as opposed to placing multiple bids on less expensive items.

 How do you run a silent auction?

-Promotion for the event should start as soon as the date is set.
+- Promotion.
+Event marketing should start as soon as the date is set.
 Begin promoting on social media and via email, and even consider teasing available items in your communication.

+- Item selection.
 Consider the audience before procuring items.
 Are they seniors?
 Young singles?
 Academics?
 Thrill seekers?
 Select items the attendees will be excited about.

+- Item display.
 Make sure all items are visible.
 Use stands, platforms, stages, and easels to make items stand out.

+- Item descriptions.
 All items should be accompanied by item descriptions.
 Create item description sheets that include details about what the item is, who donated it, why it’s valuable, and anything else you think the buyer may want to know.

+- Registration.
 Registering participants is not required, but it does offer a few benefits.
 First of all, it allows the bidder to be anonymous.
 After participants fill out the registration form, they will be given a bidder number which they can use to place bids instead of using their names.
 Registration also ensures you get the information from every attendee should you need to contact them after the event.

-Make sure to designate a specific space for checking out, where the winning bidders can claim their items and pay for them.
+- Checkout area.
+Designate a specific space for checking out, where the winning bidders can claim their items and pay for them.

 How do you throw a silent auction online?

-The most important step in planning a silent auction is choosing an auction software.
+The most important step in planning an online silent auction is choosing auction software.
 Participants will register, make bids, and pay for items all through the auction site.
 Organizations are still responsible for soliciting the items, taking pictures of the items to display, and setting starting bid amounts.